 Blood pressure = Cardiac output × Peripheral resistance

 Blood pressure is a function of cardiac output and peripheral resistance.
 An increasing cardiac output or an increase in peripheral resistance will lead to an increase in blood pressure.
 The pathogenesis of essential HTN is multifactorial and complex.
 Excessive dietary sodium or renal sodium retention results in increased intravascular fluid volume and elevated blood pressure.
-An increase in sympathetic ...
+An ...